theforeman/theforeman.org/_posts/2018-05-18-contributing-to-installer-puppet-modules.md

 Of course, this only covers port 443 and not 80.
 You'll need to do something similar to make port 80 work.

 After all that is done, you can commit your change and create a pull request.
 Each module has its own process for this.
 You'll find more information in `CONTRIBUTING.md`, which will outline how to run unit tests.
 Once those are successful, you can put in a pull request.
+There are (installer testing instructions)[https://github.com/theforeman/forklift/blob/master/docs/development.md#test-puppet-module-pull-requests] available as well.
+As mentioned before, feel free to reach out if you need assistance.